awsdocs/amazon-athena-user-guide/doc_source/lf-athena-limitations.md

 ## Cross\-Account Data Catalog Access<a name="lf-athena-limitations-cross-account-glue"></a>

 To access a data catalog in another account, you can use one of the following methods:
++ Use Athena's cross\-account AWS Glue catalog feature to register the catalog in your account\.
+This capability is available only in Athena engine version 2 and is limited to same\-Region use between accounts\.
+For more information, see [Registering an AWS Glue Data Catalog from Another Account](data-sources-glue-cross-account.md) and [Cross\-Account Access to Data Catalogs](security-iam-cross-account-glue-catalog-access.md)\.
 + Set up cross\-account access in Lake Formation\.
-+ Use an Athena cross\-account [AWS Lambda](http://aws.amazon.com/lambda/) function to federate queries to the Data Catalog of your choice\.
+For more information, see the following section\.

 ### Setting Up Cross\-Account Access in Lake Formation<a name="lf-athena-limitations-cross-account-glue-lf-xacct"></a>